 Photo credit: Carlton Beener / ESL Gaming via ESPAT

-C9 have solidified their place in these rankings by qualifying for the League of Legends World Championship.
-The North American standard bearer in League of Legends is going to Worlds for the ninth time in 10 years.
+The North American standard bearer in League of Legends went to Worlds for the ninth time in 10 years in 2022.
+Despite a lackluster performance on the international stage, C9 were still domestic champs after winning the LCS summer split.
 In CS:GO, the org emphatically announced its return to the scene by winning IEM Dallas in June.
-It’s the org’s biggest title this year and first S-tier CS:GO title since winning the Boston Major in 2018.
-Cloud9 were the runners-up at the Halo Championship Series Kansas City Major in April, and they also showed well at both Apex Legends international tournaments this year.
+It’s the org’s biggest title this year and first S-tier CS:GO title since famously winning the Boston Major in 2018.
+Like Atlanta FaZe in Call of Duty, Cloud9 were the constant runners-up in Halo.
+C9 finished second at both Halo Majors this year and the world championship.

 Photo credit: Riot Games

-This European organization has solidified its spot in Nerd Street’s top 10 based on the strength of the org’s VALORANT team.
-Fnatic have qualified for both Masters events this year and VALORANT Champions this month.
-They were regional champs during Stage 2 of the VCT season and finished top four at Masters: Copenhagen.
-Fnatic also qualified for the Dota Major earlier this year and finished top four at the ALGS Championship.
+This European organization has solidified its spot in Nerd Street’s top 10 based on the strength of the org’s VALORANT and Dota teams.
+In VALORANT, Fnatic qualified for both Masters events and VALORANT Champions.
+They were regional champs during Stage 2 of the European VCT season and finished top four at Masters: Copenhagen.
+Fnatic also qualified for both Dota Majors this year and Dota’s season-ending championship: The International 2022.
+Fnatic’s Apex Legends team is worth mentioning too for finishing top four at the ALGS Championship.

 Photo credit: Ubisoft / Kirill Vision